 Adding further to the complexity is the expansion of regulatory compliance.
-Coming up to two years after the European Commission's introduction of the General Data Protection Regulation (GDPR), more than a quarter (26%) of IT executives cite 'ensuring compliance with GDPR and other data protection laws' among their top-three external challenges (Figure 4).
+Coming up to two years after the European Commission's introduction of the General Data Protection Regulation (GDPR), more than a quarter (26 percent) of IT executives cite "ensuring compliance with GDPR and other data protection laws" among their top-three external challenges (Figure 4).

 Weighed against the added regulatory burden is that IT executives perceive operational benefits from GDPR's introduction with regard to customer data management.
-These are especially apparent in terms of:
+These are especially apparent in terms of

-- Subscriber list quality, where nearly half (47%) of respondents say GDPR has had a positive impact (Figure 5 IT respondents). - · Data harmonisation, with 43% of respondents citing positive impact on the challenge of working with data from multiple sources.
+- Subscriber list quality, where nearly half (47 percent) of respondents say GDPR has had a positive impact (see Figure 5, IT respondents). - Data harmonization, with 43 percent of respondents citing positive impact on the challenge of working with data from multiple sources.

-Figure 5: What impact has the increased focus on consumer data protection (e.g. the EU's GDPR) had on the following in your organisation?
+Figure 5: What impact has the increased focus on consumer data protection (e.g., the EU's GDPR) had on the following in your organization?

 In summary, the role of IT professionals has become significantly more complex as businesses have increased their focus on CX and customer data.
-Their core task of ensuring infrastructure is well managed now requires them to balance a growing range of regulatory, commercial and technical imperatives.
-Organisations need to empower IT departments to ensure they have the tools to fulfil this mandate, and work to build closer co-operation between the CIO and CMO.
+Their core task of ensuring infrastructure is well managed now requires them to balance a growing range of regulatory, business, and technical imperatives.
+Organizations need to empower IT departments to ensure they have the tools to fulfill this mandate, and work to build closer cooperation between the CIO and CMO.